danielepelleg/software_engineering/Assegnamento4/README.md

    <!-- GETTING STARTED -->
    ## Getting Started
-   You can just clone this repository.
+   You can just clone this repository and run the databaseCreation.sql in "src/main/java/Database/" to create the database.
+Before that, remember that the program requires JavaFX installed.

    ### Updates
    Pull this repository for updates.